-And the Watchmen wander the streets, looking on at the scampering rodents.
-The flurries and flutter, a wisp of a coat.
+And the Watchmen wander the streets with a flurry and flutter, the wisp of a coat.
 With weary eyes they usher;

-For on this night, hallowed night, We send the world to silence.
+For on this night, hallowed night, They send the world to silence.

-Ever still, ever waiting, ever curious in their abode they watch;
+Ever still, ever waiting, ever stoic they remain;

-And the Watchmen release their hymn to fall on deaf ears.
+And the Watchmen release their hymn to fall upon deaf ears.

-Let the breeze stir, let the night rise.
-Oh peace, dear quiet surely now come.
+Let the breeze stir, let the night rise!
+Oh peace, dear quiet surely now you will come.

 This night, hallowed night, They gifted the world to silence.

-The World to Silence – Hymn of The Ancient Ones
+The World to Silence – Hymn of The Ancients